mdasyg/smartthermostat/src/README.md

 2. Install PlatformIO package, follow instructions [here](http://platformio.org/get-started/ide?install=atom)
 3. After that you can compile and upload the project to the arduino.
 The dependencies will be downloaded automatically

-# Files preparation

-1. You must rename or copy the DeviceSecrets.h.example to DeviceSecrets.h and add the appropriate information

 # Notes

-+ Be carefull when error pages return to the arduino, it restarts
++ Be careful when error pages return to the arduino, it restarts